Duncombe Place, York, North Yorkshire

 Catholic worship was never wholly extinguished in York, and in 1687-8, during a brief period of relative toleration in the reign of James II, Mass was said in the King’s Manor.
 A house at no.7 Little Blake Street (now Duncombe Place) may have been occupied by a Catholic priest about this time.

-18th century, and the chapel at St. Mary’s Convent, (the Bar Convent) in Blossom Street was also used for worship by local Catholics from 1686.
-However, the Little Blake Street house seems to have remained the chief centre of Catholic worship in the city, and it is probable that a room in the house was used as a chapel until 1802, whena new chapel dedicated to St. Wilfrid was built by public subscription opposite the house, on the site of the present church.
+In 1742 the mission of St. Wilfrid (named after the seventh-century Bishop of York) was founded by Edward Dicconson, Vicar Apostolic, and put in the charge of Thomas Daniel, a Douai-trained priest who lived in the Little Blake Street house.
+In 1764 about 170 papists were said to be meeting in a house in the city, probably Little Blake Street.
+Catholic priests and their houses are recorded in other parts of the city in the eighteenth century, and the chapel at St Mary’s Convent (the Bar Convent) in Blossom Street was also used for worship by local Catholics from 1686.
+However, the Little Blake Street house seems to have remained the chief centre of Catholic worship in the city, and it is probable that a room in the house was used as a chapel until 1802, when a new chapel dedicated to St Wilfrid was built by public subscription opposite the house, on the site of the present church.
 This was built during John Gillow’s time in charge of the mission; he went on to found the seminary at Ushaw.
 It provided accommodation for about 700 people and was a simple brick building of Nonconformist type, with a gallery and organ loft.
 To avoid provoking anti-Catholic feeling, the chapel was discreetly located behind the presbytery.

-Irish immigration in the 1840s led to a considerable increase in York’s Catholic population, from 327 recorded in 1841 to 1,928 in the 1851 census (Minskip).
-This was met by the building of St George’s church in Walmgate (qv) from 1849.
+Irish immigration in the 1840s led to a considerable increase in York’s Catholic population, from 327 recorded in 1841 to 1,928 in the 1851 census.
+The response was the building of St George’s church in Walmgate (qv) from 1849.
 However, there remained a need for more spacious (and less architecturally unfashionable) accommodation at St Wilfred’s and a campaign to rebuild was spearheaded by Fr Joseph Render, resulting in the building of the present church in 1862-4.
 Little Blake Street was being widened at this time to form Duncombe Place, and the site was adapted to the new building line.
-The old house and church were demolished and a new church built, also dedicated to St Wilfred and designed by George Goldie of York.
-It was opened on 2 June 1864 by Cardinal Wiseman (parish website) and the Bishop of Beverley.
+The old house and church were demolished and a new church built, also dedicated to St Wilfrid and designed by George Goldie of York.
+It was opened on 2 June 1864 by Cardinal Wiseman and the Bishop of Beverley.
 The cost (including fittings) was over £10,000.

 In 2001 a general programme of refurbishment was undertaken.
 Outside in the car park, a former flower room was converted to a kitchen and an accessible WC, with a first floor meeting room (The Upper Room) reached from the sacristy.